Slides 📊

 A chemical lab reports that the amount of active ingredient in a single tablet of a medication is normally distributed with a mean of 500 mg and a standard deviation of 5 mg.

-What percentage of the tablets contain between 490 mg and 505 mg of active ingredient?
+Q1.
+What is the probability that a tablet contains between 490 mg and 505 mg of active ingredient?

 \(490 = \mu - 2\sigma \text{ and } 505 = \mu + \sigma\).
 Therefore, we are looking for